tcl-dp/tcl-dp/README.md

 tclsh ../tests/all.tcl  -constraints isInstallTest -notfile "api.test  email.test ipm.test ser_xmit.test serial.test"
 ```

-See `tests/README` for more details about the current state of the unit
+See the [test documentation](tests/README.md) for more about the current state
-tests.
+of the unit tests.

 ## How to Build and Install on Windows